Dear Mr. Harvey: What is the difference between communism, democratic socialism, and welfare statism?

-Communism is a species of the genus socialism; it is one of the many variations on that tired theme.
 Communism explicitly calls for the violent overthrow of government.
-In theory, it is an anarchist ideology, believing that the state will one day magically “wither away,” as Karl Marx famously phrased it, though only after an unspecified period of gigantic bureaucratic control.
+In theory, it is an anarchist ideology which believes that the state will one day magically “wither away,” as Karl Marx famously phrased it, though only after an unspecified period of GIGANTIC bureaucratic control.
 Of course, in the long and blood-soaked history of communism, the state has never withered away, and never will.
 Why?
 Once entrenched, bureaucracy is impossible to retrogress away from.

 One must never forget: socialism is by definition an ideology of force.

-Welfare statism is not exactly the same thing as democratic socialism.
-Welfare statism wants all the wealth and advantages that capitalism and private property creates, but at the same time, it wants to undermine the very things that makes all that wealth possible.
-Welfare statism takes for granted the advantages of capitalism — it wants to hold power over the producers of wealth — yet it wants those same wealth-producers to keep producing it for them.
+Welfare statism wants all the wealth and advantages that laissez-faire and private property creates, but at the same time, it wants to undermine the very things that makes all that wealth possible.
+Welfare statism takes for granted the advantages of laissez-faire — it wants to hold power over the producers of wealth — yet it wants those same wealth-producers to keep producing it for them.
 It is a short-sighted ideology the prevalence of which dominates academia from sea to shining sea.

-The welfare state, which is what we live in today and have for some time, is the result of what von Mises called the “hampered or mixed market economy.”
+The welfare state, which is what we live in today and have for some time, is the result of what Ludwig von Mises called the “hampered or mixed market economy.”
 It is not identical to socialism proper, primarily because it is not explicit enough, but it too is a variation on the same theme.

 I love this bs capitalist propaganda which doesn’t take into account all the pollution and environmental degradation capitalism caused.